A Survey on Code-Based Cryptography: Preliminaries

 One decoding algorithm dates back to Gallager \cite{gallager} and is called Bit-Flipping algorithm.
 There have been many improvements (e.g. \cite{bf1, bf2,bf3})).
 The algorithm is iterative and its error correction capability increases with the code length.
 The idea of the Bit-Flipping algorithm is that at each iteration the number of unsatisfied parity-check equations associated to each bit of the received vector is computed.
 Each bit which has more than $b \in \mathbb{N}$ (some threshold parameter) unsatisfied parity-check equations is flipped and the syndrome is updated accordingly.
 This process is repeated until either the syndrome becomes $\bz$, or until a maximal number of iteration $M \in \mathbb{N}$ is reached.
 In the later case we have a \emph{decoding failure}.
 The complexity of this algorithm is thus given by $\mathcal{O}(nwN)$, where $w$ is the row-weight of the parity-check matrix and $N$ is the average number of iterations.

-One can also relax the condition on the row-weight of LDPC codes, to get moderate-density parity-check (MDPC) codes. \begin{definition}[\cite{mdpcp}] An $[n,k]$ linear code $\mC$ over $\F_2$ is called a \emph{moderate-density parity-check code}, if there exists a parity-check matrix $\bH \in \F_2^{(n-k) \times n}$ having row-weight $\mathcal{O}(\sqrt{n \log(n)})$. \end{definition} Thus, the only difference to LDPC codes is, that we allow a larger row-weight in the parity-check matrix.
+One can also relax the condition on the row-weight of LDPC codes, to get moderate-density parity-check (MDPC) codes \cite{mdpcp}. \begin{definition} An $[n,k]$ linear code $\mC$ over $\F_2$ is called a \emph{moderate-density parity-check code}, if there exists a parity-check matrix $\bH \in \F_2^{(n-k) \times n}$ having row-weight $\mathcal{O}(\sqrt{n \log(n)})$. \end{definition} Thus, the only difference to LDPC codes is that we allow a larger row-weight in the parity-check matrix (for LDPC codes $w$ was chosen constant in $n$).
 This might however lead to an increase of iterations within the Bit-Flipping algorithm and decoding failures become increasingly likely.